Evidence Level

 3

-Chicory-Derived Inulin-Type Fructans — Comprehensive Meta-Analysis
+Chicory-Derived Inulin-Type Fructans — Comprehensive Evidence Synthesis

 Pooled across 50 trials, 2,495 participants.

 Chicory-derived inulin produced beneficial effects on bowel function (consistent), modest improvements in blood lipids, modest glycemic control improvements, and significant Bifidobacterium increase (prebiotic effect).
 Effect sizes generally modest.
-STRONG evidence as a PREBIOTIC; moderate evidence for metabolic effects; STRONG evidence for stool/bowel function.
+Strong evidence as a prebiotic; moderate evidence for metabolic effects; strong evidence for stool/bowel function.

 4

-Chicory for Diabetes Mellitus — Systematic Review
+Chicory for Diabetes Mellitus — Evidence Review

-Systematic review of 23 studies (3 human, 20 animal) on chicory's effects on metabolic markers of diabetes.
+Evidence review of 23 studies (3 human, 20 animal) on chicory's effects on metabolic markers of diabetes.
 (2021)

-Mostly animal studies; limited human RCTs.
+Mostly animal studies; limited human clinical trials.

-Animal evidence consistently supports glucose-modulating effects; HUMAN evidence is limited (only 3 human studies).
-CRITICAL CAVEAT: review is dominated by animal data; clinical conclusions for diabetes management are weak.
+Animal evidence consistently supports glucose-modulating effects; human evidence is limited (only 3 human studies).
+Critical caveat: review is dominated by animal data; clinical conclusions for diabetes management are weak.
 Should not be considered established T2DM therapy.

 5